HackerBschor/df-music-scores-restoration/README.md

 and upscale / de-blur them
 ([Hybrid Attention Transformer](https://arxiv.org/abs/2205.04437v3) / [Convolutional Networks](https://arxiv.org/abs/1501.00092)
 for super-resolution and de-blurring).
-We intend to use PyTorch to combine / implement the methods.
+We intend to use PyTorch to combine / implement the method and train it end-to-end.
-Furthermore, we want to combine both methods into one model and train it end-to-end.

 ### Future Work